 Most developing countries are going through a perpetual debt trap which takes away resources that could have been used on development, but instead are used to service compounded debt.

-Easterly (2002) presented the similar empirical evidence which shows a negative effect of indebtedness on growth.
+There is some empirical literature which supports the negative effect of external debt servicing on economic growth and development.
+Easterly (2002) presented empirical evidence which shows a negative effect of indebtedness on growth.
 Explaining the evidence, he stated that the paradox of debt is that heavily indebted poor countries (HIPCs) became more heavily indebted after two decades of debt relief efforts.
 He stated that even concessional financing, a form of debt relief also failed to reduce net present value of debt.
 According to him, the record is not encouraging for the success of current debt relief efforts.